 You can also take a virtual campus tour to get a sense of what UW and Seattle are like without leaving home.

 First-Year Applications are Due

-The deadline for Fall first-year applications to University of Washington is Nov 15.
+The deadline for Fall first-year applications to UW is Nov 16.

-The deadline for Fall transfer applications to UDub is Feb 15.
+The deadline for Fall transfer applications to UW is Feb 15.

 Check the school website for more information about deadlines for specific programs or special admissions programs

 Complete your profile to get your personalized, AI-calculated prediction score.